KlutzyBubbles/tts-typescript-template/README.md

 # Tabletop Simulator Typescript Template

 This repo provides a template to setup an environment to create, build and test typescript to lua tabletop simulator scripts.
+Using [typescript-to-lua](https://github.com/TypeScriptToLua/TypeScriptToLua) and [tts-types](https://github.com/Benjamin-Dobell/tts-types)

 It also houses all the example scripts used to test `tts-typescript`, these can be found under `src/examples/`.